Mastersam07/ncovid-19-api/README.md

 ## Donate

-> #### If you found this project helpful or you learned something from the source code and want to thank me, consider buying me a cup of :coffee:
+> #### If you found this project or the data helpful or you learned something from the source code and want to thank me, consider buying me a cup of :coffee:
 >
 > #### - [Paystack NG](https://paystack.com/pay/mastersam)